somasis/musl-wiki/projects-using-musl.md

     - Per-package directories following stow/gobolinux spirit
 - [bootstrap-linux] - consists only of a minimal set of packages that can be crosscompiled. kernel, toolchain, busybox.
-- [LightCube OS] - For now there are only scripts to bootstrap a working environment with musl.
+- [LightCube OS] - for now there are only scripts to bootstrap a working environment with musl.
 This environment will be used to build out a full server-centric distribution with a centralized package repository.
 - [Snowflake]